 New evidence that was not reasonably available at the time of the dismissal of a Formal Complaint, the dismissal of allegations within a Formal Complaint, or the Final Determination that could affect the outcome of the matter.

-An allegation that an official involved in the investigation or hearing (e.g. the Title IX Coordinator, an Investigator, the Hearing Decision Maker, or Appeal Decision Maker) has a conflict of interest or bias for or against Reporting Parties or Respondents in general or against the Reporting Party or Respondent involved in the matter specifically and that conflict of interest or bias affected the outcome of the matter.
+An allegation that an official involved in the investigation or hearing (e.g. the Title IX Coordinator, an Investigator, the Decision Maker, or Appeal Decision Maker) has a conflict of interest or bias for or against Reporting Parties or Respondents in general or against the Reporting Party or Respondent involved in the matter specifically and that conflict of interest or bias affected the outcome of the matter.

 That the sanction imposed within a Final Determination of Responsibility is substantially disproportionate to the underlying conduct.